-- 51. During its PIR of IFRS 15, the IASB decided to consider in this agenda consultation the priority of matters related to: - (a) assessing control over services and intangible assets in determining whether a company is a principal or an agent; and - (b) reporting consideration payable to a customer.
+- 52. During its PIR of IFRS 15, the IASB decided to consider in this agenda consultation the priority of matters related to: - (a) assessing control over services and intangible assets in determining whether a company is a principal or an agent; and - (b) reporting consideration payable to a customer.

-Assessing control over services and intangible assets in determining whether a company is a principal or an agent

-- 52. Stakeholders have agreed with the main principles in IFRS 15 for the principal versus agent assessment.
-However, stakeholders have said that companies-especially in service industries-struggle to apply the concept of control and the related indicators in determining whether a company is a principal or an agent.
-Examples of challenging fact patterns were mostly related to complex, highly structured arrangements in emerging, often digital, business models. - 53.
-The determination of whether a company is a principal or an agent leads to a company recognising revenue either gross or net of amounts payable to the supplier, which affects profit margins.
-Investors have said that information about margins influences their decisions.
+Assessing control over services and intangible assets in determining whether a company is a principal or an agent service industries-struggle to apply the concept of control and the related indicators in determining whether a company is a principal or an agent.
+Examples of challenging fact patterns were mostly related to complex, highly structured arrangements in emerging, often digital, business models.